mkumar73/beckernick.github.io/_posts/2016-10-25-mapreduce-python-hive.markdown

     Time taken: 0.075 seconds

 ## Bringing the Data Back Home
 Now I can export this hive table to my local machine as a text file (or any file type) at my command line.
-Since, I'm running this from my regular command line (not in the one in the previous hive interpreter session), I need to tell it which database to use again.
+Since, I'm running this from my regular command line (not in the one in the previous hive interpreter session), I need to tell hive which database to use.

 ```python